East Coast–West Coast hip-hop rivalry

-Rivalry

 Background

 Hip-hop music and hip-hop culture is widely considered to have originated on the East Coast of the United States in New York City.
-As a result, New York rappers were often perceived as feeling their hip-hop scene was superior to other regional hip-hop cultures whereas those on the West Coast of the United States had developed an inferiority complex.
+As a result, New York rappers were often perceived as feeling their hip-hop scene was superior to other regional hip-hop cultures, whereas those on the West Coast of the United States had developed an inferiority complex.

 By the late-1980s, however, West Coast hip-hop was flourishing, led by acts such as Compton, California's N.W.A.
+Oakland rapper MC Hammer highlighted geographic bias in his 1988 single "Turn This Mutha Out," written in response to New York DJs reportedly refusing to play his music.
 On November 12, 1991, Bronx rapper Tim Dog released the album Penicillin on Wax.
-It contained several skits which mocked West Coast artists and a diss track directed at the members of N.W.A including Dr. Dre entitled "Fuck Compton".
-Dr. Dre would respond a year later on his debut solo album, The Chronic.
+It contained several skits which mocked West Coast artists and a diss track directed at the members of N.W.A including Dr. Dre titled "Fuck Compton".
+Dr. Dre would respond a year later on his debut solo album, The Chronic, on the tracks "Fuck wit Dre Day (And Everybody's Celebratin')" and "The $20 Sack Pyramid".
 Although Tim Dog would not figure into the later stages of the feud, his diss track presaged what was to come.
 This was also the same year that Uncle Luke came out with the album In the Nude which also dissed Dr. Dre.

 In 1991, Suge Knight co-founded Death Row Records in Los Angeles alongside Dr. Dre, Dick Griffey and the D.O.C.
-Knight, a native of Compton, California, and a Blood, was among those in the West Coast hip-hop scene irritated by the East Coast's perceived condescension toward the West.
+Knight, a native of Compton, California, and a Mob Piru Blood, was among those in the West Coast hip-hop scene irritated by the East Coast's perceived condescension toward the West.

-Tupac Shakur and The Notorious B.I.G., the two main figures of the East Coast–West Coast hip-hop rivalry, prior to the conflict in 1993 in Los Angeles.
+The Notorious B.I.G. (left) and Tupac Shakur (right), the two main figures of the East Coast–West Coast hip-hop rivalry, prior to the conflict in 1993 in Los Angeles.
+The image was also used in cover of the 2002 feature-length documentary film Biggie & Tupac.

 In 1993, fledgling A&R executive and record producer Sean "Puff Daddy" Combs founded the New York–centered hip-hop label, Bad Boy Records.
 The next year, the label's debut releases by Brooklyn-based rapper the Notorious B.I.G. (also known as Biggie Smalls) and Long Island–based rapper Craig Mack became immediate critical and commercial successes.

-By 1994, New York–born, California-based rapper and actor Tupac "2Pac" Shakur had released two successful albums and starred in three movies.
+By 1994, New York–born, California-based rapper and actor Tupac Shakur (also known as 2Pac) had released two successful albums and starred in three movies.
 However, at the same time, his career was in jeopardy as he was low on money and standing trial in New York City on charges of sexual abuse, sodomy, and weapons possession.